Padres win fifth straight, end Giants' run at five in row

 Mitch Moreland hit a two-run double in a three-run first inning and Manny Machado and Jorge Ona added solo homers later Thursday night as the host San Diego Padres extended their winning streak to five games with a 6-1 victory over the San Francisco Giants.

-Seven Padres pitchers scattered nine hits to stop San Francisco's five-game winning streak.
+Seven Padres pitchers scattered eight hits to stop San Francisco's five-game winning streak.
 It was only the third loss in the last 11 games for the surging Giants.

 The Padres scored multiple runs in the first for the third straight game.